Welcome to the V&A’s collection

 The V&A welcomes visitors to enjoy our collections and in order to preserve the collections and protect the rights of artists, designers and other creators we require visitors to respect these terms as a condition of entry.
 These terms and conditions govern the way that you engage with and use the objects on display at the V&A within the public museum space and also within its study rooms.
 Where relevant, permission may need to be obtained in advance to access certain collections.

-These terms and conditions apply to any visitors that wish to photograph, film, scan or sketch within the museum for non-commercial personal research or study purposes.
+These terms and conditions apply to any visitors that wish to photograph, film, scan or sketch within the museum for non-commercial personal research or study purposes of permanent collections and temporary exhibitions and loans.
 Non-commercial means use that is not intended for or directed towards commercial advantage or monetary compensation.

 Any images, films, scans or sketches that you take or create during your visit may be used for those purposes only.
 Making use of the objects in the collection for commercial purposes or for the purposes of a public broadcast or streaming without our express written approval is prohibited.
 If you intend to use the collections for commercial purposes or for the purposes of a public broadcast or streaming, please contact firstname.lastname@example.org so that terms can be agreed.